Ekeko: Pre-Columbian references

 The scholar Ernesto Cavour in his book Alasitas makes reference to anthropomorphic and zoomorphic stone, mud and gold figures that were found in the areas belonging to the Bolivian departments of La Paz, Oruro and Potosí.
 Cavour considers that these figures were made using basalt—extracted from the pre-Columbian mines in the shores of the Lake Poopó—and andesite from the Copacabana peninsula.

 Carlos Ponce Sanginés, for his part, focus his researches in the anthropomorphic figures with phallic elements and prominent humps which, in his opinion, go back to the Inca civilization and, according to his observations, they would correspond to the predecessors of the colonial Ekeko.

 The historian Antonio Paredes Candia considers that these figures would be the remains of ancient sacred festivities during the summer solstice in the Southern Hemisphere.
 Arthur Posnansky also observes that in dates near the 22 December, in the Tiwanaku culture, the population used to worship their deities to ask for good luck, offering miniatures of what they wished to have or achieve.

+Modern era

+After some controversy, the Bernisches Historisches Museum in Switzerland restituted a statuette, which the Aymara consider an Ekeko, to Bolivia in 2014, where it was then celebrated in the context of the Alasitas festival.
+It had been illegitimately appropriated by the Swiss naturalist Johann Jakob von Tschudi in the 19th century and is estimated to be around 2,000 years old.